Buy a Life Insurance Plan in a few clicks

 Our representative will get in touch with you at the earliest.

-House Rent Allowance (HRA) is a salary component provided by employers to cover an employee's rental housing expenses.
+House Rent Allowance is a salary component provided by employers to help employees cover the cost of renting a home.

 For salaried individuals, HRA can be a significant component of their salary structure.
 The HRA amount is generally determined based on the employee’s basic salary, the actual rent paid, and the city where they reside.
 The amount of HRA received by an employee may vary depending on the company’s policies and the employee’s salary structure.